Pawnee Guard

 Location/Directions: 7502 Natural Bridge Road, Tallahassee, FL.
 32305

-2022.
+2026.
 National Museum of the Civil War Navy in Columbus Georgia.
 Www.portcolumbus.org.
 We will be Marines and Sailors from the USS Pawnee.
 The museum is fantastic and the camping is nice.
 There are lots of visitors to educate and entertain and plenty of time to learn and practice the art of being a Marine, with training in marching, bayonet drill, colors, canon drill, and the proper wearing of the uniform.
-Company mess is available for $25 a person for the weekend, food venders will be on site as well.
+Food venders will be on site as well.
 This year its a combined event with the Sea Cadets from Panama City.